flyingwith/cmake_ros_study_cdsl_uos/README.md

       DESTINATION "${APP_INSTALL_DIR}"
   )
   ```
+  - The minimum cmake version shouldn't be greater than the installed cmake version.
 - We will practice two ways to compile/build/install the C++ program by using CMake.
 - Method 1: Command-Line Interface (CLI)
   - Open the terminal and run the following commands: